 Adjust the pattern pieces

-1. Cut through the lengthen/shorten line, stopping at the seam allowance on the side seam, leaving a bit of paper intact to create a pivot point 3/8" (1cm) from the pattern edge.
+1. Cut through the lengthen/shorten line on the Front pattern piece, stopping at the seam allowance on the side seam, leaving a bit of paper intact to create a pivot point 3/8" (1cm) from the pattern edge.

 2. Pivot the front rise until it is lengthened the amount determined above.
 In our example, this is 2.8" (7cm).